excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 Certbot created the private key locally (at least they say so) using a key size of 4096 bits and put it into the local machine's directory **/etc/letsencrypt/live/il.test.excell-mobility.de** .
 The Certificate Signing Request (CSR) file will be found there, too.
-We need sudo rights to access the the private key.
+We need sudo rights to access the private key.

 Now it's time to validate our new and shiny SSL certificate:
 ```bash